-In order to create a signature for a document, the document must be assigned a classification.
-If a document is sitting in the Inbox, a signature cannot be set up.
-Once the document has been classified, locate the file either by searching or through the folders.
+In order to create a signature for a document, locate and open the file in Nucleus One.
 Click on the vertical ellipsis to open the document options.

-After deciding on who will be part of the signature process, you can drag each member to decide the order.
+After deciding on who will be part of the signature process, you can change their order by clicking the set of six dots to the left of their names and dragging each member to the desired place.

 The next stage will give you two options to choose from for the type of signature form design: Quick Design or Form Design.